negyio/negyio/docs/contribution/launch_public_node.md

 ## Pre-requirements

-- You must have a global IP; if you are behind a NAT you will not be able to connect properly and will get an error on start-up.
+- You must have a global IP.
+If you are behind a NAT you will not be able to connect properly and will get an error on start-up.
 Make sure you have an IP address that is directly accessible from the Internet.
 - It is recommended to have a Docker environment, which makes it easy to ensure that the Negy nodes are always up-to-date.
 On the other hand, you can also participate by compiling and running binaries of the Rust programme.
 However, in that case you always have to compile the latest binaries yourself.

 ## Launch your public node